keeferrourke/la-capitaine-icon-theme/README.md

 ### What is this?
 La Capitaine is an icon pack, designed to integrate with most desktop environments.
-The set of icons takes inspiration from the latest iterations of Mac OS X and Google's Material Design.
+The set of icons takes inspiration from the latest iterations of macOS and Google's Material Design.

 Every image in this theme is a _scalable vector graphic_ so it will look great at any size, on any screen.
 In my spare time, I work on adding new icons, updating old ones, and making this theme more complete.
 Since this theme is updated often, you should clone this git repository and pull regularly to make sure you're always up-to-date: